In “BULLY,” Kanye West (aka Ye) goes minimal, but not everything lands emotionally or sonically.

 This is the lane I want Kanye West cruising in at all times.
 On both “PUNCH DRUNK” and “WHATEVER WORKS,” he leans heavily into soul, pulling out those struggle samples that almost never miss.

 “PUNCH DRUNK” feels chaotic in the best way, with a turbulent rhythm that mirrors the content.
-Ye sounds worn down but still swinging, rapping like someone pushing through fake love, pressure, and toxic situations without folding.
+Ye sounds worn down but still swinging, pushing through fake love, pressure, and toxic situations without folding.
 It kind of reminds me of a postgame interview after a legit bar fight.

 “WHATEVER WORKS,” on the other hand, steadies the ship.
-The beat carries a smoother bounce, and Ye sounds more locked in, more calculated.
-He taps back into that defiant energy, talking about turning setbacks into wins, tuning out the noise, and thriving regardless of the circumstances thrown his way.
+The beat carries a smoother bounce, and Ye sounds more locked in and calculated.
+He taps back into that defiant energy we’ve come to love, talking about turning setbacks into wins, tuning out the noise, and thriving regardless of the circumstances thrown his way.

 Honestly, these two tracks feel like siblings that should’ve shared the same room.
 Blend that chaos from “PUNCH DRUNK” with the focus of “WHATEVER WORKS,” and you might’ve had something special on your hands.